davidrpugh/stochastic-expatriate-descent/_posts/2020-03-19-getting-started-with-conda.md

 toc: true
 comments: true
 layout: post
-description: Using Conda to manage project specific software stacks.
+description: How to get started using Conda and some "best practices" to avoid common pain-points.
 categories: [python, conda]
-title: Getting Started with Conda
+title: Managing Project-Specific Data Science Environments With Conda
 ---
 # Getting Started with Conda